 The MacArthur Foundation has announced its 2013 MacArthur Fellows.
 Each year, the foundation provides stipends of $625,000 - popularly known as "genius grants" - to encourage "people of outstanding talent" to pursue their ambitions in the arts, sciences, education, social entrepreneurship and other fields.
-One of the great things about the MacArthur grants is that they benefit the rest of us, because recipients often do work that touch our lives in one way or another.
-Past fellows have included people …

 A geriatrician known for his work reducing hospital readmissions, Eric Coleman is among the 23 men and women revealed yesterday as recipients of the 2012 MacArthur fellowships.
 Nicknamed the MacArthur "genius grants," these fellowships from the John D. and Catherine T. MacArthur Foundation come with an award of $100,000 per year for five years, no strings attached.